opowell/jtree/doc-pages/1-quick-start.md

 4. The administrator window opens automatically in your browser.

-5. New session should be created automatically.
-If not, create one yourself.

-6. Add an app.
+5. Switch to the "Apps" view.
+Press the blue play button next to the App you wish to run.

-7. Set the number of participants.
+6. Set the number of participants.

-8. Click “start / advance slowest”.
+7. Click "Start".